tshort/Lorenz-WebAssembly-Model.jl/config.md

-@def title       = "Lorenz Attraction App in Julia"
+@def title       = "Lorenz App with OrdinaryDiffEq.jl"
 @def prepath     = ""
 @def description = """
                    An example app to demonstrate how Julia code for DiffEq-type